 Tutor of: SAT, ACT, LSAT, GMAT, GRE; Academic Math through Multivariable Calculus, Writing Instruction, College Admissions Counseling, Business School Counseling, Law School Counseling

-Arun is a magna cum laude, Phi Beta Kappa graduate of Princeton University and a graduate of Harvard Law School.
+Arun Alagappan is a magna cum laude, Phi Beta Kappa graduate of Princeton University and a graduate of Harvard Law School.
 At Princeton, he served as the Director of the Jamesburg Correctional Institute for Boys Tutorial Program and on the Board of Directors of the Student Volunteers Council, the largest community service organization at Princeton.
 At Harvard, Arun served as an editor of the Harvard International Law Journal and worked for numerous public service organizations, including the United States Committee for UNICEF.

 Arun serves on the Leadership Council of LEDA (Leadership Enterprise for a Diverse America), a non-profit organization committed to nurturing the leadership potential of exceptional public school students of backgrounds that are underrepresented at selective colleges and universities.
-Arun also serves as a Trustee on the Board of Prep for Prep, a program that helps prepare talented minority students of disadvantaged backgrounds to transition from New York City public schools first to leading independent schools, and later to selective institutions of higher education.
+Arun also serves on the Board of Prep for Prep, a program that helps prepare talented minority students of disadvantaged backgrounds to transition from New York City public schools first to leading independent schools and later to selective institutions of higher education.